achhabra2/riftshare/index.md

 <img src="https://github.com/achhabra2/riftshare/blob/main/appicon.png?raw=true" alt="icon" width="128" />
 </a>

+The purpose of this project is to enable everyone to be able to share files privately and without the use of the major tech companies and cloud providers.
+Use RiftShare to send files to your friends and family, or even between computers at your house.
+It is shocking how over the years, sharing files is still more complicated than it needs to be.
+Look no further.

 ### Installation & Compatibility

 UPDATE: RiftShare now provides signed and notarized MacOS releases, if there is enough demand I can look into signing the windows release as well.